mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 For Lothrain Free Company, the position is uncertain, with its previously good relations with Maas are now under threat.
 Pressure from Vinen habitat on Haro to side with Vinen’s stance is heavy.
 Chlaer Radical, where the Factory is now working, seeks Lothrain support for its position of mediation and pacification.
 Delegations from both sides travel out to the Factory to try to sway Haro to their cause.

 Haro, Jenna and Desna meet with the two delegations privately.
 Raised voices are heard in both meetings.
 The Chlaer delegation arrives with a Maas executive as part of its entourage – someone Haro seems to know, but the Maas executive’s demeanour is anything but friendly.
 The Vinen delegation includes the current president of the VA, Vahrena Masq, and she is greeted warmly by Haro Lothrain.
 After the private meeting, Vahrena Masq and her security entourage tour the Factory and meet with the LFC employees, including the characters.
 She takes the opportunity to discuss their feelings regarding the current situation and listens to their views.
 She then, eloquently but quietly, states her own case for opposing Maas and its cronies.
 Treat Vahrena Masq as having Advocate 3 and Persuasion 3.
 In her conversations with the characters, make an opposed test for Vahrena against each character’s Intelligence (roll 2D and add the Int DM).
-The one with the highest Effect (see page 50 of the Traveller rules) is the winner:
+The one with the highest Effect (see #TODO page 50 of the Traveller rules) is the winner:

 _If Vahrena Masq wins – she successfully convinces the character to take a stand against Maas.
 The Free Radicals must remain free!_